 To convey a sense of the orders of magnitude involved for storing and processing the roots of polynomials of giga- and tera-scale, let us underline that a computation that takes, on average, only 1 milli-second per root requires about $12$ days-core for a polynomial of degree $10^9$.
 This requirement jumps to $32$ years-core ($\sim 280$k hours-core) for a polynomial of degree $10^{12}$.

 Our actual computation times are discussed in Section~\S\ref{par:num_results}.
-The success of our entreprise is due to the efficiency of our new splitting algorithm for $p_n$ and $q_{\ell,n}$ (see Section~\ref{par:split}), which is bounded by $O(d\log d)$ and runs as $O(d)$ in practice.
+The success of our entreprise is due to the efficiency of our new splitting algorithm for $p_n$ and $q_{\ell,n}$ (see Section~\ref{par:split}), which is bounded by $O(d\log d)$.